 - Right click and select Parent, then select With Automatic Weights.

-In most cases, you can skip the skinning process for your accessory and use Roblox's automatic skinning transfer instead.
+In many cases, you can skip the skinning process for your accessory and use Roblox's automatic skinning transfer instead.
 You can still apply manual skinning through a modeling software and opt to use automatic skinning transfer later.

 If you do not intend to apply skinning manually, continue directly to Caging.